RIKEN-RCCS/lens3/doc/design.md

             |   change_secret_key {
                     permission=None (default)
                 }
-            |   delete_zone {
+            |   delete_pool {
                     permission=None (default)
                 }
-            |   disable_zone {
+            |   disable_pool {
                     permission="denied"
                 }
-            |   enable_zone {
+            |   enable_pool {
                     permission="allowed"
                 }
             ;

         """
         """
-            Update or insert zone.
+            Update or insert pool.

             traceid: debug use

-            user_id: user ID of zone to be upserted. if user_id is None, the value from zone["user"] is used. otherwize zone["user"] should match user_id if it exists.
+            user_id: user ID of pool to be upserted. if user_id is None, the value from pool["user"] is used. otherwize pool["user"] should match user_id if it exists.

-            zone_ID: zoneID to be updated.
+            pool_ID: poolID to be updated.
-                     if zoneID is None, new zone is created.
+                     if poolID is None, new pool is created.
-                     On the latter case, new zoneID is generated and set to zone["zoneID"]
+                     On the latter case, new poolID is generated and set to pool["poolID"]
-                     (if zoneID is not None and the zone does not exist, its error)
+                     (if poolID is not None and the pool does not exist, its error)

-            zone: zone values to be created or updated. see below.
+            pool: pool values to be created or updated. see below.

-            permission=None,       if supplied, set zone["permission"] to the given value, otherwize calculate permission using allow-deny-rules.
+            permission=None,       if supplied, set pool["permission"] to the given value, otherwize calculate permission using allow-deny-rules.
             atime_from_arg=None,   if supplied, set atime on database to the given value.

-            Dictionary zone consists of following items:
+            Dictionary pool consists of following items:
-              zoneID:           not on db
+              poolID:           not on db
               rootSecret:
               user:
             * group: